 We get this question all the time.
-Apart from the unique selling points from your marketing plan, there are smaller ways for your printed materials to give that extra 'umph!'
+Apart from the unique selling points from your marketing plan, there are smaller ways to give your print materials that extra "umph!"
 In short, embellishments are a quick way to give your printed materials an edge over your competition.

 For commercial printing jobs, embellishments are the decorative details that make your printed pieces stand out from the rest.
-Adding that element of interest to your piece can help draw attention to specific areas you consider important.
-Or it can simply add the necessary details to complete a beautiful presentation.
+Adding these elements of interest to your piece can help draw attention to specific areas you consider important.
+Or they can simply complete a beautiful presentation.

 How to Dress up Your Prints Using Embellishments

 Maybe you’re printing out corporate event invitations and you want to make your guests feel special by adding a few personalized details.
 Or maybe you need a new set of business cards and your company wants the logo to be subtle, yet powerful.
 In this case, you can use embossing to produce a tactile texture that makes people think of quality and professionalism.
 The possibilities are endless!

 Here are a few examples of embellishment techniques that create a greater impact for your print pieces:

 Digital foil consists of bonding metallic foil to the paper.
 Similar to traditional foil stamping, which uses mechanical stamping dyes, the process uses digitally printed images or designs that adhere to the paper.

 The embossing process creates relief images and designs on paper and other materials.
 There are many embossing types, including blind emboss, registered emboss, combination emboss, glazing and scorching.
 This process works best on thicker paper stock.